Last updated August 9th, 2023.

-However, now with COVID-19, the World Economic Forum has been pushed to May.
+However, in 2021, the World Economic Forum was pushed to May.
 Worse still, it moved to the city of Lucerne.
 As such, every single hotel and private accommodation that depended on the billionaires to show up for their annual income is left with nothing.

 With a stroke of a pen, a decision maker somewhere destroyed the livelihood of thousands, and might not have even taken them into account when making the decision.

 We don’t think you want to be in this position, where your multi-million dollar investment proves worthless overnight because of factors outside of your control.

 What you want to do is to go to locations that are resilient.
 Generally speaking, vacation spots, or places with cyclical demand, are heavily affected during economic crises in general – not just with the current international travel restrictions.

 But regardless of whatever happens, countries still have their capital cities and financial hubs.
 Investments in residential, office, and other types of real estate aren’t as affected by economic shocks when compared to resort property.

 Back in the California Gold Rush of the 19th century, there were hundreds of thousands of people who went to the state in the hopes of striking it rich.
 The historical record shows that, of these hundreds of thousands of people, only a handful ever became wealthy.

 However, there was a subset of people that did become rich, and those were the people supplying the craze.
 It was the general store owners who sold everything from pickaxes to lanterns to jeans who could easily pivot to meet consumer demand.

 In much the same way, there are gold bonanzas around the world.
 Suddenly, one location has become very trendy, and everyone’s piling their money there.
 It might be a good investment, or it could be a bust.